ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy

 \item We evaluate our proposed method and baseline approaches through comprehensive experiments on various real-world datasets.
 The results underscore that our proposed method yields superior trade-offs between privacy and utility compared to the baseline approaches.

-\item We further design an effective method by refining the weighting strategy for user-level clipping bounds.
-Since this approach may lead to additional privacy leakage of the training data, we develop a private protocol employing cryptographic techniques.
+\item We further design an effective method by refining the weighting strategy for individual user-level clipping bounds.
+Since this approach may lead to additional privacy leaks, we develop a novel private weighted aggregation protocol employing several cryptographic techniques.
 We evaluate the extra computational overhead of the proposed private protocol using real-world benchmark scenarios. \end{itemize}